laufrankb/MiamiFintechProject2/Proposal.md

 ## Deliverables

+- Sentiment Analysis of lyrics with RNN LSTM
 - Top words and/or sentences through Ngrams, frequency analysis
-- Sentiment Analysis of lyrics with VADER
 - Name entity recognition analysis
-- We will generate word clouds of the top words that appear in each music genre
+- Word clouds of the top words that appear in each music genre

 ## Resources